For a founding member of the United Nations, historically

 - UNISFA (Abyei)

-The Brazilian Government defends that the mandates of peacekeeping operations highlight the interdependence between security and development as an indispensable element for lasting peace, place particular emphasis on conflict prevention and on the peaceful settlement of disputes and recognize the need to protect populations under threat of violence.
+The Brazilian government argues that the mandates of peacekeeping operations include the interdependence between security and development as an indispensable element for lasting peace, place particular emphasis on conflict prevention and the peaceful settlement of disputes and recognize the need to protect populations under threat of violence.